vanpattenmedia/wpro/readme.txt

 There is a Makefile, which will help you to run the unit tests.
 Note: You need [composer](https://getcomposer.org/ "composer") to do the unit testing.

+= Why are my thumbnails not regenerated when editing an image in the image editor? =

+That is an issue with WordPress itself.
+WordPress will only generate thumbs that are smaller than the original.
+So, let's say you first upload a large image and all thumbs are generated.
+Then, you crop the image to a size smaller than the largest thumb.
+Then the largest thumb will not be regenerated, only the thumbs smaller than the cropped image.

+This is a WordPress issue, not a WPRO issue.

 = What about the license? =